Public Enquiry Volunteer - Billingshurst

 The Role & Key Responsibilities

-You will be the first point of contact for visitors to the hub, signposting them to the appropriate police departments or informing them that their concern is not a policing matter.
-You will not handle 999 calls or responses.
+You will be the first point of call to a member of the public coming into the hub and will be able to signpost them to the appropriate team or department within Sussex Police or make them aware that their concern is not a policing matter.

-• Supporting crime reporting via the internet.
+• Supporting the local community in reporting a crime via the internet.

-• Representing Sussex Police in the community.
+• Act as a Sussex Police presence in the community.

 Skills & Experience

-• Good understanding of IT.
+• Good understanding of IT

 Why Volunteer With Us?

-• Meet new people and teams.
+• Meet new people and teams

 #J-18808-Ljbffr